robertbutacu/tagless-play/README.md

       }
    ```

-   And the other way around for the repository aswell:
+   And the other way around for an outside dependency like a repository aswell:

    ```scala
      override def remove(tab: Tab): F[Unit] =
         collection.flatMap(c => fromFuture{ c.findAndRemove(tab).map(_ => ()) } )
    ```

-   Note that the collection is working in `F` as well:
+   Note that the collection from Mongo Repository is working in `F` as well:

    ```scala
     def collection: F[JSONCollection] = fromFuture {